shreyakurian02/git-github-assessment/README.md

 Added task 3 changes here.

 Gists' URLs use hexadecimal IDs, and edits to Gists are recorded in a revision history, which can show the text difference of thirty revisions per page with an option between a "split" and "unified" view.
-Like repositories, Gists can be forked, "starred", i.e., publicly bookmarked, and commented on.
+Like repositories, Gists can be forked, "starred".
 The count of revisions, stars, and forks is indicated on the gist page.